duganchen/podfeeds/README.md

 [CLI app to get podcast feed URLs ](https://www.linuxquestions.org/questions/linuxquestions-org-member-success-stories-23/cli-app-to-get-podcast-feed-urls-4175656322/#post6363987)

-Paste them into a file in the repository directory (the one with files like go.mod), named "podcasts.yaml".
+Paste them into a file named podcasts.yaml, in one of the following locations:

+* in the same directory as the podfeeds executable
+* in /etc/podfeeds/

 Separate each line with a hyphen and a space, and use # for comments.
 For example:

     - https://www.cbc.ca/podcasting/includes/wr.xml # CBC World Report
     - https://www.cbc.ca/podcasting/includes/frontburner.xml